scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 unpacking of compressed sparse row/column sparse matrices into dense variables is supported, as is conversion between sparse and dense matrices.
 Transpose, negation, addition, and subtraction are supported.
-Scalar and elementwise multiplication with a dense matrix is supported, and matrix multiplication between sparse and dense is supported.
+Scalar and element-wise multiplication with a dense matrix is supported, and matrix multiplication between sparse and dense is supported.